vilmosz/cw19/CW2.md

 Considering that _a_ is Alice's private key and _b_ is Bob's private key, compute their public keys and show how they can generate the same shared key.
 Include a brief explanation and the relevant code snippet.

 #### Question 6
 Decrypt the provided cipher text, knowing that it has been encrypted with the shared key that you computed in Question 5.
-Include a brief explanation and the relevant code snippet. __Hint:__ the plain text is an English dictionary word.
+Include a brief explanation and the relevant code snippet.

 #### Question 7
 Suppose Alice and Bob want to generate a new set of keys.
 They decide that they should use a 17 digits prime instead.
 How would they go on about generating a new _p_ and a corresponding generator _g_?
 Provide a brief explanation and include the relevant code snippet as well its runtime.